NIER-BIAN/tribal-heart/README.md

   <img src="img/arch_diagram.png" width="800">
 </p>

-Its features as as follows.
+Its features are as follows.

 ## Feature 1 of 6: Filter Events by City